avasdao/nexajs/web/src/pages/modules.md

 ---
-title: Modules
+title: Modular Framework
-description: All about how to use modules in NEXA.js.
+description: Learn about best-practices when using modules in NEXA.js.
 ---

+Learn about best-practices when using modules in NEXA.js

-Importing and using modules are the lifeblood of this library.
+> Importing and using modules are the lifeblood of this library.

 ```js
 /* Import (NEXA.js library) modules. */